basho/basho_docs/source/languages/en/riak/intro-v20.md

 explains some of the theoretical nuances behind the distinction between DVVs and vector clocks and offers instructions on implementing DVVs.

-## Ring Resizing

-In previous versions of Riak, the size of a cluster's [[ring|Clusters#The-Ring]] was fixed for the entire life cycle of the cluster.
-In version 2.0 it is possible to adjust the size of your cluster's ring at any point in the cluster's life cycle.
-Our [[Ring Resizing]] doc explains how.

 ## New Client Libraries

 While Basho offered official [[client libraries]] for Java, Ruby,